alexchandy13/multicultural-llm-probe/README.md

 The NormAdctrl control set is **not** a separate build step — `culnig/dataset_ext.py` constructs it in-flight during Step 6 by reusing every NormAd item but stripping the country tag from the prompt scaffold (see CULNIG extension below).

+`slurm/analysis_job.sh` is idempotent and bundles everything from the IW-coords build through every paper figure — re-run it any time the underlying outputs change.
+To regenerate a single figure ad hoc instead, call the corresponding script directly (e.g. `python3.12 analysis/heatmaps.py --figures asymmetry_attribution --subtract-control`).

 ## Quickstart on UMIACS Nexus

 ```bash